Boss2021-eng/Geo-Dev-Lab/week 3/Datanotes.md

 ## 9. Conclusion

 During Week 3, the LGA boundary dataset was reprojected from **WGS 84 to WGS 84 / UTM Zone 31N** to support area calculations.
-The total calculated area of the 20 LGAs was approximately **3,622.11 km²**.
+The total administrative area of the 20 LGAs was approximately **3,622.11 km²**.
 The processed spatial data were exported as a GeoPackage containing a single combined layer.

 The administrative-name, language, and validity-date fields contained no null values across the 20 LGA records, although some non-relevant fields contained missing values.
 The health-facility dataset was inspected and corrected where necessary.
 The corrected health-facility locations were then compared visually against a base map and showed little spatial deviation, indicating general positional consistency.

-Overall, the processed datasets are suitable for LGA-level mapping, health-facility aggregation, population comparison, and exploratory spatial analysis.
+Overall, the processed datasets were assessed against five data quality criteria: completeness, currency, positional accuracy, attribute accuracy, and fitness for purpose.
+The datasets satisfied these quality checks, with only minor discrepancies identified during the assessment.